adriancofie/jenkins_docker/README.md

 Use to create a custom Jenkins master image with Docker.

-* Adds .NET CORE 2.0
+* Adds .NET CORE 2.x to base Jenkins image
 * Pre-installs a host of Jenkins Plugins
-* Contains the base for 2 Jenkins Pipeline alternatives
 * The root Jenkinsfile was tested while building the ASP.NET app located: https://github.com/adriancofie/aspdotnet_app That repository contains an application which defines its own Dockerfile, which is used to setup a .NET context from which to run.
 *  An alternative Jenkinsfile is located in the Otherjenkinsfile directory.
 It instead builds a .NET application within the context of this containers .NET installation. (🛑 ** THIS commited version has not been tested!!**)